-Military Science 101a.
-Basic course in Military Band.
-Two hours.
+Military Science 101a, Basic course in Military Band.
+One-half hours.
 Military Science 102.
 Basic Military Training.
 Two hours.
 Prerequisite: Military Science 101 or equivalent.

 American Military history; school of the soldier and exercise of command.
 Military Science 102a.
-Basic course in Military Band. ..
-Two hours.
+Basic course in Military Band.
+One-half hour.